pinco2025/ytuploadweb/README.md

 - **YouTube Uploader**: Upload videos to YouTube with quota tracking and multi-client support.
 - **Instagram Uploader**: Upload videos to Instagram Reels with multi-account support and content publishing.
 - **Discord Job Submission**: Upload 8 files in a Discord message, copy the message link, and submit via the app.
+- **Discord Bulk Job**: Upload a JSON file containing links and names, configure webhook URL and interval, and automatically post to Discord with 5-minute intervals (configurable).
 - **n8n Jobs**: Submit jobs to n8n webhooks (if enabled).
 - **Google Drive Filename Extraction**: The system automatically extracts filenames from Google Drive links.
 With service account credentials, you get accurate filenames.
 Without them, the system uses fallback methods.
 - **Gemini AI Content Generation**: Enter a Google Drive link, select your platform, and click "AI Generate" to automatically create SEO-optimized titles, descriptions, and hashtags based on the filename.